Armancollab/ToDoApp-Django/README.md

 This is one of my first projects in Django - a straightforward and minimalistic ToDo app!
 This app empowers users to track and manage their tasks efficiently, offering a clean interface that keeps distractions at bay.
 Stay organized and boost productivity with ease! 📝✨

+> **Note:** This is a beginner-friendly project and may not include all advanced features.
+It is meant for educational purposes and to provide a foundation for learning Django.

 ### Features

 - User Authentication: Users can sign up and log in to their personalized accounts, ensuring privacy and security for their tasks.